jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-117-1.png" width="672" />

-With this, output the top row are the data from 2013 and the bottom from 2014.
+With this output, the top row shows the data from 2013 and the bottom shows the data from 2014.
 We can then visually compare the top plot to the bottom plot for each time of insurance.

 Visually, we can start to get a sense that a few things changed from 2013 to 2014.
 For example, as we saw previously, individual states changed from one year to the next, but overall patterns seem to hold pretty steady between these two years.